 Go feed your creative fires.
 And then come back and share your vision with all of us here at Fired Up!

 JENNIFER BROWDY, a professor of comparative literature, gender and media studies at Bard College at Simon’s Rock, is the editor of three volumes of women’s writing from Latin America, the Caribbean, Africa and North America, as well as the environmental memoir What I Forgot…And Why I Remembered, and a writer’s guide to purposeful memoir (see more about her books here).
-Through her community organizing, writing workshops and author coaching, she works to strengthen the voices and visions of women, for the benefit of all.
-On her blog, Transition Timesshe has been “writing to right the world” since 2011.
-She also writes a blog specifically for memoirists, Writing Life
+Through her publishing company, Green Fire Press, as well as her writing workshops and author coaching, she works to strengthen the voices and visions of women, for the benefit of all.
+Check out her Substack, Writing to Right the World.